git/git/.github/ISSUE_TEMPLATE/bug-report.md

 ** insert your machine's response here **
 ```

  - Which version of Windows are you running?
-Vista, 7, 8, 10?
+8.1, 10, 11?
 Is it 32-bit or 64-bit?

 ```
 $ cmd.exe /c ver